jKm00/csgo-nade-app/README.md

 mvn spring-boot:run
 ```

-Optionally if you're using vs code; install spring boot extension and run fron vscode interface
+Optionally if you're using vs code; install spring boot extension and run from vscode interface

 ### Front-end